Diffusing porcelain piece held by Norwegian Larvikitt stone.

 Scent and perfume developed in collaboration with perfumer Agata Karolina founder of House of Gozdawa.

-Photo in collaboration with Frances Marais
+Photo Frances Marais

 Glass developed with Vidar Koksvik from Klart Glass